robertolupi/robertolupi.github.io/about.md

 I am a software and systems engineer.

-This site contains my opnions and point of view.
-It does not reflect my current and past employers.
+This site contains my opnions.
+It does not reflect the points of view of my current and past employers.

 # SRE at Google